infrakit-team/infrakit/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

+## License

+Infrakit is released under the MIT License.
+See the `LICENSE` file for details.

 ---

 *This project is currently in early development.
 APIs and packages are subject to change.*